chenxingqiang/secret-learn/doc/developers/develop.rst

 * Avoid multiple statements on one line.
 Prefer a line return after a control flow statement (``if``/``for``).

-* Use relative imports for references inside jax-sklearn.
+* Use relative imports for references inside secret-learn.

 * Unit tests are an exception to the previous rule;
   they should use absolute imports, exactly as client code would.